risingwavelabs/risingwave-docs-legacy/docs/sql/sql-data-types.md

 Certain data types can be cast to and from other types automatically or deliberately.

 - 🟢 Implicit: Values can be automatically converted to the target type.
-- 🟠 SAssignment: Values can be automatically converted when inserted to a column of the target type.
+- 🟠 Assignment: Values can be automatically converted when inserted to a column of the target type.
 - 🔷 Explicit: Values can be converted to the target type only when you use the [`cast`](functions-operators/sql-function-cast.md) function or operator.

 | From \ To | boolean | smallint | integer | bigint | numeric | real | double | varchar | date | timestamp | timestamp with time zone | time | interval |